Fate of entanglement in open quantum spin liquid: Time evolution of its genuine multipartite negativity upon sudden coupling to a dissipative bosonic environment: Introduction

-In this Letter, we investigate how robust the entanglement of QSL is via real-time evolution of its reduced density matrix $\hat{\rho}(t)$ in {\em both} Markovian and non-Markovian regimes.
-For this purpose, we utilize the universal Lindblad QME~\cite{Rudner2020} in the former regime and tensor network (TN) methodologies~\cite{Fux2023, Fux2024,Cygorek2024a, Cygorek2024} for open quantum systems or the reaction coordinate (RC)~\cite{Schaller2014} + polaron~\cite{Anto-Sztrikacs2023,Min2024} method in the latter regime.
-The time evolution of QSL is initiated by coupling the Kitaev model~\cite{Kitaev2006}, as the canonical example of QSL that is also exactly solvable in the closed case, to a bath of infinitely many bosonic modes described by the canonical Caldeira-Leggett model~\cite{Leggett1987}.
-Using $\hat{\rho}(t)$, we compute the time dependence of: GMN; quantum Fisher information (QFI)~\cite{Guehne2009a, Chiara2018}, which is also experimentally accessible~\cite{Scheie2021, Hales2023}; spin-spin correlators; and the Wilson loop operator~\cite{Wilson1974, Hastings2005, Kitaev2006}.
-Such comprehensive dissection of topological order and long-range entanglement of open QSL yields principals results summarized in Figs.~\ref{fig:Lindblad_results}--~\ref{fig:RC_results}.
-To facilitate their discussion, we first introduce key concepts and useful notation.
+In this study, we investigate how robust the entanglement of QSL is via real-time evolution of its reduced density matrix $\hat{\rho}(t)$ in {\em both} Markovian and non-Markovian regimes.
+For this purpose, we utilize the universal Lindblad QME~\cite{Rudner2020, Nathan2024} in the former regime and tensor network (TN) methodologies~\cite{Fux2023, Fux2024,Cygorek2024a, Cygorek2024} for open quantum systems or the reaction coordinate (RC)~\cite{Schaller2014} + polaron~\cite{Anto-Sztrikacs2023,Min2024} method in the latter regime.
+The nonequilibrium dynamics of QSL is initiated by coupling the Kitaev model~\cite{Kitaev2006, Matsuda2025}, as the widely studied example of QSL that is also exactly solvable in the closed case, to a bath of infinitely many bosonic modes described by the canonical Caldeira-Leggett model~\cite{Leggett1987}.
+From $\hat{\rho}(t)$, we compute the time dependence of: GMN; quantum Fisher information (QFI)~\cite{Guehne2009a, Chiara2018,Shimokawa2025}, which is also experimentally accessible~\cite{Scheie2021, Hales2023}; spin-spin correlators; and the expectation value (EV) of the Wilson loop operator~\cite{Wilson1974, Hastings2005, Kitaev2006, Matsuda2025}.
+Such comprehensive dissection of properties of open QSL yields principal results summarized in Figs.~\ref{fig:Lindblad_results}--~\ref{fig:RC_results}.

+The paper is organized as follows.
+We first introduce key concepts and useful notation in Sec.~\ref{sec:methods}, which facilitates discussion of our results in Sec.~\ref{sec:results}.
+We also provide three appendices offering additional comparison of open Kitaev QLS vs. open quantum Heisenberg antiferromagnet on the same honeycomb lattice (Appendix~\ref{sec:appendixa}), analysis of finite size effects (Appendix~\ref{sec:appendixb}), and detailed derivation of effective steady-state Hamiltonian (Appendix~\ref{sec:appendixc}).
+We conclude in Sec.~\ref{sec:conclusions}.